3eggert/ar_mailer_revised/README.md

     $ rails g ar_mailer_revised:install MODEL_NAME

-If you don't specify a model name, the default name `Email` is used
+If you don't specify a model name, the default name `Email` is used.

+Please migrate your database after the migration was created.
+If you need custom attributes (see below) in your email table, please add them to the migration before migrating.

+    $ rake db:migrate

 ### Setting the delivery method